tibordp/wigglenet/README.md

 - Simplicity and minimalism
 - Support idiosyncratic IPv6 allocation strategies of various cloud providers (preferably without resorting to ULA addresses / NAT)
-- Being a viable network plugin for uncomplicated production clusters
+- Being a viable network plugin for small to medium sized production clusters

 Note that the last goal is not achieved yet.
 Wigglenet should be considered experimental and only used in non-critical clusters for the time being.